This bus goes all the way to the Santa Anita mall, right?

 the next stop

 You threw me under the bus (to throw under the bus) – Meaning: to assign blame or responsibility to another person

 - Stand on your right, walk on the left.
 When walking along a station building passageway/hallway or using the escalators and stairs, always stand on your right side.
 Allow people who are quicker to pass on left, it is no different from the rules of the road.

 - Form an orderly line when boarding a bus, train or ferry.
 Do not budge or push.

 - Let passengers exit first.
 Whether it be at a bus stop, train station or ferry terminal, when the doors to a vehicle slide open always let the passengers inside exit first before attempting to board yourself.
 Stand on either side of the doors to let passengers exit – do not block their way and do not attempt to board the vehicle until everyone that needs to get off has done so.

-- Be attentive and allow any parents with strollers, disabled (especially those with wheelchairs) or seniors to exit the vehicle first.
+- Be attentive and allow any parents with strollers, people in wheelchairs or seniors to exit the vehicle first.

 - Do not block doors while inside a vehicle: this can create logjams and it disrupts the flow of passengers from entering and particularly exiting.
 If you are in a crowded train or bus and you happen to be standing at the doorway and people also need to get out, step out of the vehicle to let passengers out and then step back.